Aman-Dabral/APHC/README.md

         CREATE TABLE admins(id integer primary key, email varchar(100) not null, added_by integer, password text not null, name varchar(100));
         CREATE TABLE lots(lotId integer primary key, currentState interger not null, vehicle_for varchar(50), address text);
     ```
 - Now you have to insert something called the `Head Admin`.
 Apparantly, addition of each `node admin` requires an `approving admin`.
-So, you have to manually create an account for the first account in the system.
-It shall be ultimate decision maker in the system.
+So, you have to manually create the first account in the system.
+It shall be ultimate decision maker with some exceptional powers.
 This account shall be called `Head Admin`.
 [insertNode.js](/backend/insertNode.js) is an isolated file that doesn't interfere with working of other backend files.
 Its sole purpose is addition of `Head Admin`.
 You can modify and run it.
-By simple convention the account with `id: 0` is the `Head Admin`.
+By simple convention the account with `id: 0` and `added_by: 0` is the `Head Admin`.
 - Run the server.
     - Inside the backend directory run:
     ```